Come and join one of the largest gender studies groups in Europe!

 - train students to practice a new, critical way of looking at cultural practices that contest and reconstruct new and old identities

-- provide students with a map of contemporary feminist approaches to issues of gender, ethnicity and religious practices in a European context
+- provide students with a map of contemporary feminist approaches to issues of gender, sexuality, ethnicity/race and religious practices in a European context

 - teach students to mobilize gender and intersectionality as key concepts while looking at various cultural practices in the visual and technological field: film, photography, the Internet, mass media, art, contemporary art theory, as well as social performances of memory, citizenship and nationalism

 Knowledge and theoretical skills gained equip students with valuable tools for future professions in – for example yet not limited to – education, campaigning and activism, journalism, NGO’s, policy-making, and the creative & cultural sectors.